Nothing Like a Dame

 As Rosalinde in Die Fledermaus, 1986

-I was lucky enough to see her onstage at the Met as Rosalinde in Johann Strauss II’s Die Fledermaus (later telecast), Amelia in Verdi’s Simon Boccanegra (streaming this week and pictured at top of page), the Countess in the company premiere of Richard Strauss’s Capriccio, and a cameo appearance as the Duchess of Krakenthorp in Donizetti’s La Fille du Régiment for her last performance with the company, in 2012.
+I was lucky enough to see her onstage at the Met as Rosalinde in Johann Strauss II’s Die Fledermaus (later telecast), Amelia in Verdi’s Simon Boccanegra (streamed earlier and pictured at top of page), the Countess in the company premiere of Richard Strauss’s Capriccio, and a cameo appearance as the Duchess of Krakenthorp in Donizetti’s La Fille du Régiment for her last performance with the company, in 2012.

 As the Duchess of Krakenthorp in La Fille du Régiment, 2012

 Her Met career started with a bang in 1974 when she replaced the indisposed Teresa Stratas at the last minute as Desdemona in Verdi’s Otello in a Saturday matinee radio broadcast.
 (That broadcast, available through Met Opera on Demand, shows why she created a sensation.)
-Her other company highlights include opening the Met’s season in 1982 as the Marschallin in R. Strauss’s Der Rosenkavalier (also telecast and available on demand) and in 1987 in Otello; the title role in a new production of R. Strauss’s Arabella (available on demand); and three of her celebrated Mozart roles: Countess in Mozart’s Le Nozze di Figaro, Fiordiligi in Così fan tutte, and Donna Elvira in Don Giovanni.
+Her other company highlights include opening the Met’s season in 1982 as the Marschallin in R. Strauss’s Der Rosenkavalier (streamed this week) and in 1987 in Otello; the title role in a new production of R. Strauss’s Arabella (also streamed this week); and three of her celebrated Mozart roles: Countess in Mozart’s Le Nozze di Figaro, Fiordiligi in Così fan tutte, and Donna Elvira in Don Giovanni.

 Jonathan Tichler is the Met’s Photo Editor.